madstap/comfy/README.md

 * [useful](https://github.com/flatland/useful)
 * [tupelo](https://github.com/cloojure/tupelo)

 So why another one?
-Well, a lot of it is convenience.
+Well, mostly convenience.
 This one is mine, I can add whatever I need to it and cut releases whenever I feel like it.

 I can choose not to break anything, unlike detritus which says in it's readme "breaking changes will be frequent".
-Which is totally fine as long as it's honest about it (as it is), but I want something that I can just mindlessly upgrade without thinking.
+Which is totally fine as long as it's honest about it, but I want something that I can just mindlessly upgrade without thinking.

 Also, importantly, no deps.
 Of the above libraries, I think only medley and detritus have no dependencies.